wikibonsai/jekyll-graph/README.md

 `path.assets`: An optional custom assets location for graph assets to generate into.
 Location is relative to the root of the generated `_site/` directory.

 `path.scripts`: An optional custom scripts location for the graph scripts to generate into.
 Location is relative to the assets location in the `_site/` directory (If `assets_path` is set, but `scripts_path` is not, the location will default to `_site/<assets_path>/js/`).

+`net_web.exclude.attrs` and `net_web.exclude.links`: Determines whether wikilink attributes and/or links are added to the net-web graph from the link index.

 `tree.enabled` and `net_web.enabled`: Toggles on/off the `tree` and `net_web` graphs, respectively.
 Be sure to disable graphs that are not in use.